Mohammad Reza Pahlavi: Education and military

 In the field of diplomacy, Iran realised and maintained friendly relations with Western and East European countries as well as Israel and China and became, especially through its close friendship with the United States, more and more a hegemonial power in the Persian Gulf region and the Middle East.

-As to infrastructural and technological progress, the Shah continued and developed further the policies introduced by his father.
+As to infrastructure and technology, the Shah continued and developed further the policies introduced by his father.
 His programmes included projects in technologies such as steel, telecommunications, petrochemical facilities, power plants, dams and the automobile industry.
 The Aryamehr University of Technology was established as a major new academic institution.

-International cultural cooperation was encouraged and organised, such as the 2,500 year celebration of the Persian Empire and Shiraz Arts Festival.
-As part of his various financial support programmes in the fields of culture and arts, the Shah, along with King Hussein of Jordan made a donation to the Chinese Muslim Association for the construction of the Taipei Grand Mosque.

 Nuclear program

 The Shah also led a massive military build-up and began the construction of many nuclear facilities.
 By 1977, Iran was considered the fifth strongest nation in the world according to a report by Georgetown University.
 The Shah announced the days of foreign exploitation in Iran were over and exclaimed statements such as: "Nobody can dictate to us", and "Nobody can wave a finger at us because we will wave back."